This post may contain affiliate links.

 Oven Chicken Kabobs FAQ

-For bite-size pieces of chicken (~1-inch chunks), kabobs take 12-15 minutes at 425˚F on a pre-heated cast iron grill pan.
+For bite-size pieces of chicken breast (~1-inch chunks), kabobs take 12-15 minutes at 425˚F on a pre-heated cast iron grill pan.

 I recommend an oven preheated to 425˚F for the perfect balance of char on the outside and a juicy center.